George M. Robeson: House investigation and corruption (1876)

 In 1869, when Robeson was appointed Secretary of Navy by Grant, he had a total net worth of $20,000 and had "a slender law-practice".
 A July 1876 Congressional investigation run by the Democratic House, revealed that Robeson deposited $320,000 in his bank account, well above his $8,000 yearly salary, from 1872 to 1876.
 Robeson had cooperated with the investigating committee giving his testimony and bank deposit information.
 The investigation revealed that Secretary Robeson gave a Philadelphia feed and grain firm, A. G. Cattell & Co., a $30,000 naval contract.Cattell was soon earning brokerage commissions from other suppliers in order to gain federal naval contracts.
 In addition to receiving kickbacks, Cattell bought Robeson a vacation home at Long Branch, New York.
 Cattell's books upon investigation were found to be in disorder, and there was no direct evidence linking Robeson to kickbacks or the purchase of the Long Branch cottage.

 The Naval Committee's all-Democratic majority negative report stated that Sec.
 Robeson had run a "system of corruption" and recommended that he either be impeached by the House Judiciary Committee or that reform laws be made by Congress.
 No articles of impeachment, however, were drawn up for Robeson.
 Grant did not ask Robeson to resign and supported the Naval Committee's minority-Republican report that exonerated Robeson.
 Additionally, Robeson was accused by Admiral Porter of squandering $15,000,000 of missing naval construction funds, and of committing 30 misdemeanors.
 Porter called Robeson the "cuttlefish" (a cephalopod known for camouflage) of the Navy because he believed Robeson was good at hiding his financial tracks and was supported by Grant's boyhood friend Daniel Ammen.
 Historians believe Robeson was exceedingly careless and partisan in his role as Secretary of Navy.

 U.S. Senate run (1876)

 In 1876, Robeson was nominated by the Republican Party to run for the New Jersey U.S. Senate seat.
 However, corruption charges against Robeson caused him to lose the election.

 Defended by Grant (1876)

-On December 5, 1876, President Grant defended Robeson inis 8th annual State of the Union Address:
+On December 5, 1876, President Grant defended Robeson in his 8th annual State of the Union Address: